Table of Contents

 People can also get married in front of the consulate.
 Marriages in consulates are not subject to the country law of the consulate but are subject to the law of the country to which the consulate is affiliated.

-The provisions and consequences of the personal and financial nature of marriage are subject to the common national law of spouses.
-If the spouses have separate nationality, the common habitual residence law of spouses will apply.
-If they don’t have a common national law or habitual residence law, then Turkish law will be enforced.
+The provisions and consequences of marriage’s personal and financial nature are subject to the common national law of spouses.
+If the spouses have separate nationalities, the common habitual residence law of spouses will apply.
+If they don’t have a common national law or habitual residence law, then Turkish law will be enforced accordingly.